AdaCore/spark2014/docs/ug/source/examples_in_the_toolset_distribution.rst

 ``Stabilizer_Pack`` package which uses :ref:`State Abstraction` to specify this type of contracts.

-|GNATprove| proves all the checks of the program using the default timeout of
-one second, except for three unproved checks in ``sensfusion6_pack.adb`` which involve multiplications between floating-point values and need to be checked manually.

 .. rubric:: ``heatingsystem``

 This program is a standard example of controller, turning on and off the